Developmental & Epileptic Encephalopathies

 - Regression of developmental progress (epileptic encephalopathies)

 Examples of DEEs include early myoclonic encephalopathy, epileptic encephalopathy with continuous spike and wave during sleep, and certain syndromes including Ohtahara, West, Landau-Kleffner, Lennox-Gastaut, Doose and Dravet.
-Treatment of seizures or EEG abnormalities is expected to improve the cognitive or behavioral deficits and reduce the seizures.
+Treatment of seizures or EEG abnormalities may improve the cognitive or behavioral deficits and reduce the seizures.

 Where can I find more information on DEE?